Teatro Aguascalientes

 The theater is situated in its own grounds, which include a parking lot for 300 vehicles, and spacious gardens.
-Entry to the opera house is through a foyer, characterised by its cylindrical columns.
+Entry to the opera house is through a foyer, characterized by its cylindrical columns.
 The audience seating is on two floors, the upper of which consists of a gallery and six theater boxes, each with the capacity for six spectators.
 The total capacity of the house is 1,650 people.
 It is equipped with air conditioning, sound, and digitally controlled lighting.